Fox2Code/FoxMagiskModuleManager/README.md

 ### Developed by Androidacy.
 Find us on the web [here](https://www.androidacy.com/?utm_source=fox-readme&utm_medium=web&utm_campagin=github).

+_If you're seeing this at the Fox2Code repo, the new repo is at [Androidacy/AndroidacyModuleManager](https://github.com/Androidacy/AndroidacyModuleManager)!
+The old repo may not receive consistent updates anymore!_

 ## About

 The official Magisk Manager app has dropped it's support for downloading online modules, leaving users without a way to easily search for and download them.
 This app was created to help users download and install modules, and manage their own modules.